Apr 10, 2025

 When you first start a job, your employer usually gives you a form that asks how much tax you want taken out of your paycheck.
 This is your withholding.

 The correct withholding depends on your filing status, how many dependents you have, and other factors.
 If you received a big refund last year, you may be withholding too much.
-If you owed a lot of taxes, you may not be withholding enough.
+If you owed taxes, you may not be withholding enough.

 Use the IRS Tax Withholding Estimator to determine your withholding.
 Then, if you need to adjust yours, contact your company’s HR department so you get the right amount taken out of your paycheck.